In this article, you will learn the importance of Grace and Courtesy in Montessori. You will also get ideas for Grace and Courtesy lessons and ideas.

-These can be general, such as putting away things after using them or location-specific, such as only getting snacks from a specific drawer if they are hungry.
-Although it may seem confining, offering a set of parameters goes a long way in making children comfortable with their surroundings, especially if they are in a new place.
+These can be general, such as putting away things after using them, or location-specific, such as only getting snacks from a specific drawer if they are hungry.
+Although it may seem to confine, offering a set of parameters goes a long way in making children comfortable with their surroundings, especially if they are in a new place.

 It also helps to inform your child that different locations – such as grandma and grandpa’s – may have alternate rules, but that’s ok!

 Planning activities is possibly one of the most practical ways to teach grace and courtesy.
 Having a list of actions to do makes things simple.